LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ---

-In this blog post I am going to explain the steps starting from a data table we see on a particular web page, over data cleansing and manipulating thus we end up with a user-friendly presentation of the data.
+In this blog post I am going to explain the *methodology of a data science project* with with simplified data starting from a data table we see on a particular web page, over data cleansing and manipulating thus we end up with a user-friendly presentation of the data.

-When performing the analysis steps I often do only present the first few rows of the dataframe to save some space.
-Furthermore, you may read the comments in the coding-section (indicated with **#**) to better understand the written code.
+When performing the analysis I often do only present the first few rows of the dataframe to save some space.
+Furthermore, you may read the comments in the coding-section (indicated with *#*) to get a better understanding of the written code.

 The final result will be a visually representation of the B.Sc.
 Economics in Konstanz:

 {% include Squarify_Treemap.html %}

 ## Let's start from scratch!